 All baby formula must contain fat, an important macronutrient for developing babies.
 Fat in breast milk delivers approximately 40-50% of total energy and is important for neurological development.
 Fat also helps to deliver important fat-soluble vitamins like vitamins A, D, E and K.

-In the US, the industry standard is to use a blend of plant-based oils to mimic, as best as possible, the complex fatty acid composition of breast milk.
+In the US, the industry standard is to use a blend of plant-based oils to model, as best as possible, the complex fatty acid composition of breast milk.
 Sunflower oil contains linoleic and oleic acid, both important fatty acids found in breast milk.
-Sunflower oil contributes to KABRITA Goat Milk Formula’s premium fat blend.
+Sunflower oil contributes to Kabrita Goat Milk Formula’s premium fat blend.

-KABRITA Goat Milk Formula’s premium OPO fat blend is made up of four non-GMO oils: high-2 palmitic oil, soybean oil, palm kernel oil, and sunflower oil.
-Together, these oils mimic, as best as possible, the fatty acid composition found in breast milk.
-Fat blends with high-2 palmitic acid, such as found in KABRITA Goat Milk Formula, have been associated with increased calcium and fat absorption, as well as improved stool consistency.
+Kabrita Goat Milk Formula’s premium fat blend with beta palmitate is made up of four non-GMO oils: high-2 palmitic oil, soybean oil, palm kernel oil, and sunflower oil.
+Together, these oils model, as best as possible, the fatty acid composition found in breast milk.
+Fat blends with bet palmitate, such as found in Kabrita Goat Milk Formula, have been associated with increased calcium and fat absorption, as well as improved stool consistency.